llnl/smith/src/docs/sphinx/dev_guide/profiling.rst

 1. Go to the following CZ GitLab page to create a new pipeline https://lc.llnl.gov/gitlab/smith/serac/-/pipelines/new
 2. Choose your branch
 3. Under variables, add "SERAC_CI_WORKFLOW_TYPE" and "comparison" for the key and value, respectively

+It's possible to perform this comparison locally.
+Since baseline benchmarks are generated across different machines and compilers, a single build won't compare against all baselines.
+The benchmarks can be compared using ruby-gcc, ruby-clang, and lassen-clang builds.

+1. Run benchmarks (see "Benchmarking Serac" above)
+2. ``../scripts/llnl/compare_benchmarks.py --build-directory /path/to/caliper/files``

+The script generates Hatchet graph frames by calculating the difference between each associated baseline and local benchmark (``gf_diff = gf_current - gf_baseline``).
+If there is a positive difference, that means your baseline ran that many seconds slower.

+By default, ``compare_benchmarks.py`` will print a table containing the status, id, difference, baseline, and current times.
+Running with the verbose option will additionally print the "difference" Hatchet graph frame for each benchmark.